Wilson throws 4 TD passes, Seahawks beat Falcons 38-25

 The only thing he burned was the Atlanta Falcons.

-Showing what he can do when given a chance to open up the offence , Wilson threw four touchdown passes to lead the Seahawks to a 38-25 victory over the Falcons in the season opener Sunday.
+Showing what he can do when given a chance to open up the offense, Wilson threw four touchdown passes to lead the Seahawks to a 38-25 victory over the Falcons in the season opener Sunday.

 Wilson dished out throws to nine receivers, finishing 31 of 35 for 322 yards.
 He also carried the ball three times for a team-high 29 yards rushing.